Pulya10c/Curse-RSS/Presentation/presentation.md

 In JavaScript the data type Number is used for integers and floating-point.
 All numbers in the JavaScript are stored in 64-bit format.
 In majority of the programming languages division by zero is prohibited.
 In JavaScript this problem was solved mathematically correct.
 There is a special value in JavaScript called Infinity (generated as a result of division by zero) and NaN (Not-A-Number - calculation error).
 Any operation with NaN will return NaN.
 Infinity value could be negative.
 A very big number could be also called infinity.
 Undefined
 Like Null, Undefined is a special data type which means the value is not defined.
 If a variable was initiated but not declared, its value will be Undefined.
-If the function doesn’t return anything, the output of this function will be Undefined.
+If the function doesnâ€™t return anything, the output of this function will be Undefined.
  But usually it is impossible to assign an Undefined value to a variable.

 String